 Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Moderate: 1.50 (1.01 to 2.22) High: 1.12 (0.71 to 1.77) Frequency of full wrist extension, Low: 1 Moderate: 1.29 (0.92 to 1.82) High: - Frequency of full elbow extension, Low: 1 Moderate: 1.56 (1.04 to 2.33) High: 1.59 (0.82 to 3.10) Frequency of using a handheld tool in a fixed position, Low: 1 Moderate: 0.31 (0.08 to 1.13) High: 1.38 (1.03 to 1.85) Frequency of leaning on elbows.
-Rare: 1
+Rare: 1 Often: 0.69 (0.47 to 1.02)

 Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Jackson et al Prospective Participants were Biomechanical Surgically Association between 2019 cohort construction exposure treated ulnar biomechanical exposure [69] workers who nerve scores and surgically Sweden Construction participated in a Biomechanical entrapment treated UNE (n=555) in workers national exposure (UNE) exposed versus unexposed Risk of Bias occupational estimates were worker.
-Adjusted for BMI, Moderate 13 years follow- health assigned at the UNE case status smoking, age, and time of ир surveillance occupational was defined on surgery.
+Adjusted for BMI, Moderate 13 years follow- health assigned at the UNE case status smoking, age, and time of up surveillance occupational was defined on surgery.
 Risk ratio; RR, programme group level using the basis of a 95% CI 2001-2013 (1971-1993). a job exposure surgical release matrix (JEM).
-Two of UNE (code Grip Score: 1.40 (1.18 to n=229 689 experts reviewed ACC53) and 1.63) ergonomic case data were All participants assessments obtained from a Repetitive Flexion and were male conducted in the national registry Extension Score: 1.01 1970s for each of out-patient (0.84 to 1.18) job title and surgical records. determined a In Sweden, Static Work and Elbow rating for each ulnaris Leaning Score: 1.24 (1.05 occupational decompression to 1.43) group and surgery is a exposure factor. typically Grip Force Ratings reflected performed in Low: 1 the average outpatient care.
-Moderate: 1.15 (0.90 to exposure No information 1.4/) frequency or diagnostic піgn: 1.54 (1.24 to 1.92) mequency over a Linner Extremity Load working day. procedures of Lower 1 troatmont was LOW.
-I Moderate: 1.27/1.00 to available in the 1 16) database 1.10 database.
+Two of UNE (code Grip Score: 1.40 (1.18 to n=229 689 experts reviewed ACC53) and 1.63) ergonomic case data were All participants assessments obtained from a Repetitive Flexion and were male conducted in the national registry Extension Score: 1.01 1970s for each of out-patient (0.84 to 1.18) job title and surgical records. determined a In Sweden, Static Work and Elbow rating for each ulnaris Leaning Score: 1.24 (1.05 occupational decompression to 1.43) group and surgery is exposure factor. typically Grip Force Ratings reflected performed in Low: 1 the average outpatient care.
+Moderate: 1.15 (0.90 to exposure No information 1.47) intensity or about High: 1.54 (1.24 to 1.92) frequency over a diagnostic working day. procedures or Upper Extremity Load 0, non-surgical Low: 1 treatment was Moderate: 1.27 (1.00 to available in the 1.16) database.
 High: 1.63 (1.30 to 2.06)